Interviews vs Dating... What's the Difference?

 Not to mention they are invested in your journey and want to be a part of it right until the end!

-Finding the right match is not easy in dating or on your job search, just remember to stay present, open and honest with both the other person and yourself.
-Stick to your true self and facing those awkward situations will become much easier allowing you to find the one and shape a career you love!
+Finding the right match is not easy in dating or on your job search.
+Just remember to stay present, open and honest with both the other person and yourself.
+Stick to your true self and facing those awkward situations will become much easier.
+It will allow you to find the one and shape a career you love!

-As recruiters our favourite thing is watching the match making we do come to life and being part of that huge new chapter in an individual’s life.
-So, if you are looking for a fresh start in your career (sorry we can’t help any further with the love life) then please send over your CV to us, we would love to work with you on finding THE ONE.
+As recruiters our favourite thing is watching the match making we do come to life.
+Being part of that huge new chapter in an individual’s life is so rewarding.
+So, if you are looking for a fresh start in your career (sorry we can’t help any further with the love life) then please send over your CV to us.
+We would love to work with you on finding THE ONE.